act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Failed example 3

-Links created via scripting with explicit role of link, but leads to resources offering different information:
+Links created via scripting with explicit role of link, but leads to different resources that offer different content:

 ```html
 <span role="link"